Spatial and Statistical Modeling of Multi-Panel Millimeter Wave Self-Interference: Spatial and Statistical Modeling

 \subsection{Summary}

 A summary of our statistical model of self-interference is shown in \algref{alg:algorithm-realization}.
 For particular transmit and receive beamforming weights $\vf$ and $\vw$, the mean $\muest$ is computed using model parameters $\mHest$, $\Gsqest$, and $\xi$ and system parameters $\eirp$ and $\powernoise$.
 Then, the variance $\varest$ can be realized using $\muest$ and model parameters $\alpha$ and $\beta$, along with normally-distributed noise having variance $\nu^2$.
-Recall, these system and model parameters can be unique to a particular full-duplex \mmwave platform.
-A realization of self-interference can be drawn from the normal distribution $\distgauss{\muest}{\varest}$ and can be bounded if desired to prevent extreme outliers.
+Recall, these system and model parameters can be unique to a particular full-duplex \mmwave platform; they may be fitted directly from measurements or referenced from future wireless standards or the literature.
+A realization of self-interference can be drawn from the normal distribution $\distgauss{\muest}{\varest}$, which can be bounded if desired to prevent extreme outliers.